Louis-Aime/Milesian-calendar/Misc_Date_Properties/README.md

 * "modifiedJulianDay" : 2 400 000.5 days later (integer values à 00:00).
 * "nasaDay" : 40 000 days after modified Julian Day.
 * "sheetsCount" : 0 on 30 Dec.
 1899 at 00:00.
-* "MSBase" : same as "sheetsCount, and convert to the special Microsoft count with neagive numbers
+* "MSBase" : same as "sheetsCount, and convert to the special Microsoft count with negative numbers
 * "masOSCount" : 0 on 1 Jan.
 1904 at 00:00.